Get

 Border Terriers are known for being fearless, independent, and even tempered.
 These dogs are highly intelligent and capable of learning a vast variety of concepts.
 They are generally very affectionate with their owners and curious about their surroundings.

 Since the Border Terrier is not a large dog by any means, the outcome of these offspring should be relatively small.
-At their largest, Border Terriers can get up to 15 pounds.
+At their largest, Border Terriers can get up to around 15 pounds.

 4. Chihuahua x Boston Terrier